mtutucki/KeepCalm/README.md

 When choose one data is transfered to contact message field.

 ## Technologies
-I didn't want to use lot of a technologies.
+I didn't want to use lot of a technologies. <br />
-I used javascript and SASS preprocessor.
+I used javascript and SASS preprocessor. <br />
+I used AOS for animation on scroll.

 ## Samples
 Underline on buttons when hover <br />